 The European Commission has adopted two key strategies to align the CAP with the ambitious goals of the European Green Deal.
 These strategies aim to transform European food systems and promote environmental sustainability.

 - The Farm to Fork Strategy: This consumer-focused strategy seeks to create a fair, healthy, and environmentally-friendly food system across Europe.
-It outlines concrete targets, such as a 50% reduction in pesticide use, a 20% decrease in fertilizer use, a 25% increase in organic farming land, and a 50% reduction in antimicrobials used in farm animals.
+It outlines concrete targets, such as a 50% reduction in the use and risk of chemical pesticides, a 20% decrease in fertiliser use, a 25% increase in organic farming land, and a 50% reduction in antimicrobials used in farm animals.
+The CAP plays a central role in achieving these goals through eco-schemes and support for sustainable farming practices.
+While implementation is ongoing, progress has been uneven and discussions continue on how to make its targets binding.

-- The Biodiversity Strategy for 2030: This strategy tackles the root causes of biodiversity loss, including unsustainable land use, resource overexploitation, pollution, and invasive species.
-It proposes specific actions like bringing back pollinators to agricultural land, encouraging organic farming and other biodiversity-friendly practices, and establishing binding targets for ecosystem restoration.
+- The Biodiversity Strategy for 2030: This strategy tackles the root causes of biodiversity loss, including unsustainable land use, overexploitation of natural resources, pollution and invasive species.
+It proposes actions such as restoring degraded ecosystems, bringing back pollinators to farmland, expanding organic and biodiversity-friendly farming, and protecting at least 30% of EU land and sea areas.
+Its objectives are supported by the new EU Nature Restoration Law, adopted in 2024, which introduces binding targets for ecosystem restoration.

 Support during times of crisis